jfbouzereau/explorer/README.md

 ## Binaries

-Pre-built binary for OSX can be downloaded [here](http://jfbouzereau.free.fr/explorer/explorer.zip)

-Pre-built binary for Windows can be downloaded [here](http://jfbouzereau.free.fr/explorer/explorer-ms.zip)
+Pre-built binaries for OSX and Windows can be downloaded from [the release page](https://github.com/jfbouzereau/explorer/releases)

 The Explorer is written in javascript and built with [electron](http://electron.atom.io)